AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/task-tracking-mode.md

 ### Auto Complete {#auto-complete}

 Workfront assumes tasks will be completed as scheduled and marks them as complete on their Due or Planned Completion Dates.
 Until then, Workfront uses Percent Complete and Actual Hours logged to determine the Progress Status.
 However, regardless of the Progress Status before the scheduled completion date, Workfront still marks the task completed.
+In case the task has incomplete predecessors, it will not be automatically completed until all its predecessors are completed.

 >[!IMPORTANT]
 >